-Nicole Kidman Breaks Silence On Lucille Ball Role Amid Fan Backlash: ‘Try My Best’
+Nicole Kidman Breaks Silence On Lucille Ball Role Amid Fan Backlash: 'Try My Best'

-Nicole Kidman broke her silence about the controversy over her upcoming role as Lucile Ball.

-The Australian actress will play the comedy legend in Aaron Sorkin’s upcoming biopic, Being the Ricardos, but not everyone thinks she is a good choice for the part.
-But in a new interview, Kidman said she is up for the challenge.
+Nicole Kidman has broken her silence about the controversy over her upcoming role as Lucile Ball.
+The Australian actress will play the comedy legend in Aaron Sorkin's upcoming biopic, Being the Ricardos, but not everyone thinks she is a good choice for the part.
+In a new interview, however, Kidman said she is up for the challenge.

-After it was announced that Kidman and Bardem were being cast to play Ball and her husband Desi Arnaz in the film, which will be set during a week of rehearsals for their 1950s comedy I Love Lucy, fans were confused by the casting choice and took to social media to complain.
+After it was announced that Kidman and Bardem were being cast to play Ball and her husband Desi Arnaz in the film — which will be set during a week of rehearsals for their 1950s sitcom, I Love Lucy— fans were confused by the casting choice and took to social media to complain.

 Kidman told the outlet she has been watching episodes of I Love Lucy to study Ball.